On this page

 Installation

-Statsig uses a multi-package strategy, so you will need to install both the Statsig client and the React Native specific bindings.
+Statsig uses a multi-package strategy.
+Install both the Statsig client and the React Native specific bindings.

 npm install @statsig/react-native-bindings-on-device-eval

-The @statsig/react-native-bindings-on-device-eval package has peer dependencies which may also need to be installed if they are not already in your project.
+The @statsig/react-native-bindings-on-device-eval package has peer dependencies which you may also need to install if they aren't already in your project.

 npm install @react-native-async-storage/async-storage

-For On-Device Evaluation, you’ll need to add the “Allow Download Config Specs” scope.
-Client keys, by default, are not able to download the project definition for on-device evaluation.While client keys are safe to include, Server and Console keys should always be kept private.
+For On-Device Evaluation, you need to add the "Allow Download Config Specs" scope.
+Client keys can't download the project definition for on-device evaluation by default.

 import {